 No profile exists for an active shooter; however, research shows there may be signs or indicators.
 Early detection of individuals demonstrating odd or threatening behavior may be the best method for reducing the likelihood of active shooter events.
 If you notice something odd, or threatening behavior in any individual on campus, immediately report it to University Police via phone or through the Silent Witness Form on the University Police website.
-Reports can also be made to the Student Behavioral Concern Committee via www.scranton.edu/sbcc.
+Reports can also be made to Connect, Advocate, Refer, Educate (CARE) Team CARE | Student Affairs | Student Life (scranton.edu).